Tom Holland: Career

-2006–2014: Early stage work and film debut
+2006–2015: Early stage work and film debut

 At age nine, Holland began dancing at a hip hop class at Nifty Feet Dance School in Wimbledon, where he performed with his school group at the 2006 Richmond Dance Festival.
 There, he was spotted by choreographer Lynne Page, an associate to Peter Darling, choreographer of Billy Elliot the Musical.
 Page arranged an audition for Holland, where the musical's director Stephen Daldry thought that he "had great potential and was a very natural actor".
 After two years of training in ballet, tap dancing and acrobatics, Holland won the role of Michael Caffrey, the protagonist's best friend, and made his debut performance at the West End's Victoria Palace Theatre in June 2008.
 During his time performing in the musical, Holland learned gymnastics.
 Holland says when his peers at school found out about his dancing activities, they started bullying him.

 Later in 2008, Holland and co-star Tanner Pflueger were promoted to the lead role in the musical.
 On his first day playing Elliot, Holland developed tonsillitis but performed on stage anyway to positive reviews; he went to the doctor the next day.
 Following his stage success, Holland hoped to be popular in school and that his schoolmates would stop bullying him.
-After being in a professional environment, however, he matured earlier than his peers and struggled to fit in.
-As a result, his General Certificate of Secondary Education grades suffered.
-After his work on Billy Elliot the Musical finished in 2010, Holland voiced a role in the British dub of the Japanese animated fantasy film Arrietty (2011), and sent an audition tape to J.A.
-Bayona for a part in The Impossible (2012).
+After being in a professional environment, he matured earlier than his peers and struggled to fit in.
+As a result, his GCSE grades suffered.
+After his work on Billy Elliot the Musical finished in 2010, Holland voiced a role in the British dub of the Japanese animated fantasy film Arrietty (2011), and sent an audition tape to Juan Antonio Bayona for a part in The Impossible (2012).
 Bayona then arranged a meeting, and had Holland write a letter to his mother and recite it as an audition.
 Impressed with his emotional delivery, Bayona cast Holland in the film.